 Installation via Wrangler (CLI)

-This section describes how configure and deploy the Netacea integration via the Wrangler.
+This section describes how to configure and deploy the Netacea's integration via the Wrangler.

 Prerequisites